 When the police respond to domestic violence calls, they will try to make a determination as to who the aggressor was.
 They will usually arrest the aggressor and bail will be set at $50,000.
 If it wasn't that serious, then the bail could be set at $20,000.
 There will definitely be some type of a bail set so that the aggressor has time to cool off.
 If you have been accused of domestic or spousal battery, contact a domestic violence attorney at our law firm to review the details of your case.

 Their supervisor's going to say, “You guys were out there, why didn't you do something about this?”
-There are special prosecution units to prosecute these types of cases in LA.
+There are special prosecution units to prosecute these types of cases in Los Angeles.
 It's called the “VIC” unit, which is the unit that prosecutes people who are involved in domestic violence.

 How Do Police Determine The Aggressor In A Domestic Violence Scenario?

 Most of the time, it's pretty easy for the police to figure out who the aggressor is because it's going to be the person who acted illegally.
 When determining who the aggressor is in a domestic violence situation, it's not necessarily the person who initiates an argument by yelling or calling the other person a name; it's the person who becomes physically violent in an unlawful way.

 A case like that will usually end up getting dismissed once the city attorney or district attorney looks at everything and after I talk to them about it.
 Other times, we will have to fight the case.
 Once the facts of the case come out, they will realize that they made a bad judgment call and arrested the wrong person.

 For more information on Domestic Violence Cases In California, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.